MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ### Calculated columns

  A calculated column is a column that you add to an existing table (in the model designer) and then create a DAX formula that defines the column's values.
-Because a calculated column is created in a table in the data model,they are not supported in models that retrieve data from a exclusively from a relational data source using DirectQuery mode.
+Because a calculated column is created in a table in the data model, they're not supported in models that retrieve data exclusively from a relational data source using DirectQuery mode.

  When a calculated column contains a valid DAX formula, values are calculated for each row as soon as the formula is entered.
 Values are then stored in the in-memory data model.
 For example, in a Date table, when the formula is entered into the formula bar: